Locations:

 Pregnancy

-When a person becomes pregnant, they gain weight and body fat.
+When you become pregnant, you gain weight and body fat.
 And it doesn’t always go away when the pregnancy ends.

 Dr. Griebeler notes that it can be difficult for a new parent to find the time for physical activity and sleep — two things that are crucial for weight loss.
-But if you breastfeed (chestfeed) your child, it will burn calories and help with weight loss.
+But breastfeeding can burn calories and help with weight loss.

 Menopause

-Women gain weight in their abdomen — as opposed to the hips or thighs, for example — during menopause due to a loss of hormones and a slower metabolism.
+During menopause, you're likely to gain weight in your abdomen (as opposed to your hips or thighs, for example) due to a loss of hormones and a slower metabolism.
 Muscle mass also decreases with age, which makes it still harder to maintain your pre-menopause weight, much less lose weight.

 Hormonal imbalances like PCOS